 Looking for Help to Keep Their Kids Safe

 After visiting Santa Maria, the sisters take us on a newly home visit to Pedro’s house.
 Pedro lives with his mother, two older brothers, and his mother’s boyfriend in a decent house with separate bedrooms and a kitchen.
-He lives at home, but he is at Hogar Santa Maria on weekdays while his mother works cleaner houses.
+He lives at home, but he is at Hogar Santa Maria on weekdays while his mother works to clean houses.

 He’s home this week, though, having just had his appendix removed.